KnowledgeCaptureAndDiscovery/somef/README.md

 A command line interface for automatically extracting relevant information from readme files.

-**Authors:** Daniel Garijo, Allen Mao, Haripriya Dharmala, Vedant Diwanji, Jiaying Wang and Aidan Kelley.
+**Authors:** Daniel Garijo, Allen Mao, Miguel Ángel García Delgado, Haripriya Dharmala, Vedant Diwanji, Jiaying Wang and Aidan Kelley.

-**Contributors:** Miguel Ángel García Delgado.

 ## Features
 Given a readme file (or a GitHub repository) SOMEF will extract the following categories (if present):